 I am often asked how you and your spouse can make time for intimacy, especially if there are kids in the house.
 If you don’t invest in your relationship now, you may find it’s not there for you when the kids move out.
 Don’t take your relationship lightly at any stage of life.
+It’s so important to focus on emotional intimacy in marriage at every step of the way.

 These are my top tips: